Why buy homeowners insurance?

 You may need to buy homeowners insurance because it's required by your mortgage lender.
 But even if your house is paid off, home insurance is an important financial safety net.

-Home insurance quotes are based on details about the house, its location and you personally.
-Factors in price include:
+Home insurance quotes are based on details about the house, its location and your personal characteristics, such as past claims and credit.
+Factors in getting cheap home insurance include:

 - The cost to rebuild the house (determined by size, construction type and local construction costs).